jason330/2021-Best-selling-EVs/README.md

     - Create HTML skeleton for initial HTTP response
     - Create main panels
     - Test NHTSA API; if not feasible, manually gather data and vehicle images
-    - Get "Cars" panel to display with data

 - Weekend
     - Get car thumbnails to display